 Was Mrs Krieger aware of Sophie’s affairs?
 For all she knew Ellie knew all about it, and either she didn’t care, or she approved of the dalliances her companions conducted.
 But regardless of whoever the other Mrs Krieger might be, Sophie had never found it necessary to discuss the matter of discretion.
 And no one else had raised the matter either.

 Then again perhaps Mrs Krieger was widowed or divorced, perhaps Sophie was needlessly concerned.
-It astonished Sophie that for two years she had been coming to this house for her twice weekly violin lesson, and knew so little about these curious women.
+It astonished Sophie that for a full year she had been coming to this house for her twice weekly violin lesson, and knew so very little about these curious women.
 She had spent entire days as invited guest and eventually as fond friend, and even casual lover.
-But she understood almost nothing of this curious household.
+But she understood almost nothing of this curious household much less the queer workings of its familial bonds.

 Entering this house was like entering some other reality, and Sophie felt that questions too probing or examinations too curious, would somehow break the spell.
 And it was this profoundly held conviction which accounted for Sophie’s near complete ignorance.

 This was a house of dreams and of fantasies, somehow removed or separate from the mundane world without.
 And as mad as the thought sounded to her, Sophie had experienced the eerie and curious reality of it.
-This was a house of seduction and fantasy, and of beguiling romance.
+This was a house of seduction and fantasy, of the sweetest dreams and of dark beguiling romance.

 Thank you for reading